alex-lawson/sparkz/readme.txt

 -Graphics that aren't stolen from default assets and don't look like crap are by talc

 VERSION HISTORY

+v1.1
+-Added .modinfo file for Offended Koala
+-Made Wiring Station also a wired object, with two inputs to turn on bulbs

 v1.0
 -New graphics for Wiring Station and Wire Tool